sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat/draft-comments.md

           "position": "below" //target is below anchor line }
     }],
-    "computed_fields": [{
+    "computed_fields": [{ //target data is a transformation of already-extracted data "id": "driver_name_last", //ID for transformed target data "method": {
-            "id": "driver_name_last", //ID for extracted target data "method": {
+                "source_id": "_driver_name_raw", //already-extracted data to transform
-                "source_id": "_driver_name_raw", //target data is transformed from this already-extracted data "id": "split", //target data is substring in already-extracted data "separator": ", ", //split the target on commas into substring array "index": 1 // target is 2nd element in substring array }
+                "id": "split", //target data is substring in already-extracted data "separator": ", ", //split the already-extracted data on commas into substring array "index": 1 // target is 2nd element in substring array }
         }